RCasatta/nexus_relay/README.md

 PUBLISH||XYZGBH|25|topic|{"message":"hello"}
 ```

 The publish message content must start with a topic followed by a separator `|`.
-The topic can be max 64 chars.
+The generic topic cannot be longer or equal 32 chars.
+Note you can have specific reserved topics, pset/proposals/address that are longer equal or longer than 32 chars.

 ### PUBLISH_PROPOSAL